Graeme16161/House_Price_Prediction/README.md

  * Housing_Data_EDA.rmd - R markdown file for initial data EDA
  * Keleher_model_compare.ipynb – Reads in all datasets and fits a Lasso and XGBoost model for each with 10 fold cross validation
  * Clean_code_Datasets.ipynb – Generates different datasets from Kaggle data using various feature engineer techniques
+ * clustering_categoric_features.ipynb – Performs Agglomerative clustering on different levels of categoric features and subsequently reduces dimensionality by merging levels